Full Updated 2019

 #6 ENGLAND, LONDON

-Do not forget to visit the main Christmas Tree at Trafalgar Square: there, as in the cathedrals, you can listen to Christmas carols.
-And the most unusual memory of winter will be dinner in the dining room of Hogwarts or a cruise on the Thames with Santa.
-More cool tours check here.
+Do not forget to visit the main Christmas Tree at Trafalgar Square: there, as well as in the Cathedrals, you can listen to Christmas carols.
+The most unusual memory of winter will be dinner in the dining room of Hogwarts or a cruise on the Thames with Santa.
+Check more cool tours check here.

 If you want to get out of London, go to the Cotswold Hills, where for almost three hundred years nothing has happened.
 Here you can endlessly enjoy the idyllic landscapes and toy houses.